 This coursework should be from an accredited institution.
 College Level Examination Placement (CLEP) and Advanced Placement (AP) credits are acceptable, provided that such credits have been accepted by an undergraduate school toward a degree, are clearly indicated on the official transcript and do not represent more than 25 percent of all undergraduate credit awarded.
 Applicants with CLEP or AP credit in basic premedical courses are advised to take a full year of course work in the same area at the more advanced level.

-We do accept prerequisites completed at two-year colleges and will consider courses taken on-line on a case by case basis.
+We do accept prerequisites completed at two-year colleges.

 As a matter of policy, the School of Medicine can accept applications only from those individuals who are currently citizens of the United States or who are permitted by the Immigration and Naturalization Service to reside permanently in the United States.